Key questions surround the death of a nearly blind refugee after he was dropped off at a coffee shop alone

 Why was he in jail?

+When officers arrived and ordered Shah Alam to drop the rod, he did not comply because he did not understand them, his son said.

-Body camera video obtained by CNN affiliate WGRZ shows Shah Alam holding what appears to be two long black poles.
-He is seen waving the poles in the direction of the officers before they fired stun guns and tackled him.
-Two officers suffered minor injuries, police said.
+Body camera video obtained by CNN shows Shah Alam holding what appears to be two long black sticks in the backyard of a home when two female officers approach him and one yells, “Hey, what are you doing?”

+Shah Alam doesn’t immediately say anything and one officer gets closer to him, yelling “drop it” three times.
+Shah Alam, then walking slowly toward the officers, says “OK sorry” several times as the officers continue to command he put the sticks down and warn they’ll use their stun guns if he doesn’t comply.

+About a minute passes before the officers fire their stun guns, Shah Alam is seen waving the sticks in the air while speaking another language, and the officers tackle him.

 He was later indicted on felony assault, burglary and criminal mischief charges, the Erie County District Attorney’s Office said.